Inouye165/React-Photo-App/README.md

 - The backend routes every AI operation (router, scenery narrative, collectible appraisal) through OpenAI vision-capable models by default.
 Overrides are accepted, but they are automatically coerced to a known image-aware model so requests that include `image_url` payloads never hit schema errors again.
 - When we introduce text-only AI workflows in the future, the model selector will branch on the request payload and allow text-only models for those flows.
 Until that feature lands, assume all jobs carry images and must target a vision model.
 - Processed metadata is written back to the database together with the effective model names so operators can audit which models ran each job.
+- **Dynamic model catalog** — the server now exposes `GET /photos/models`, a signed-in endpoint backed by a live OpenAI allowlist (with fallbacks).
+The frontend `ModelSelect` component consumes it at runtime so new model releases or account-specific fine-tunes appear automatically without redeploying the UI.

 ### 🎨 User Interface